 This season’s watercourse maintenance works consisted of several elements including flail mowing of watercourse banks and adjacent berms, bush trimming, herbicide application to control emergent aquatic vegetation, and machine and hand cleansing with a weed bucket/ hand tools to remove excessive vegetation from the watercourses concerned.
 Vermin monitoring and control has also been included in this year’s works programme.

 Great Raveley Drain – (Speed the Plough Junction – MLC Control Sluice)

-Maintenance dredging works were undertaken in January and February 2019 to remove accumulations of silt from the Great Raveley Drain.
-It was necessary for our Contractor’s 18 metre long reach machine to work from both sides of the watercourse, where bankside access was afforded in order to gain the necessary ‘reach’ to dredge the centre of the channel.
+Maintenance desilting works were undertaken in January and February 2019 to remove accumulations of silt from the Great Raveley Drain.
+It was necessary for our Contractor’s 18 metre long reach machine to work from both sides of the watercourse, where bankside access was afforded in order to gain the necessary ‘reach’ to desilt the centre of the channel.
 Dredgings have been placed along the bank top and allowed to dry out.
 Once dried, the material will be shaped and levelled into the existing raised embankment.
-The dredging operation not only removes the silt from the water channel to assist with water conveyance during high rainfall events, it also helps to provide locally sourced material with which to strengthen and raise the bank crest, helping us to protect land and property from flooding in the future.
+The desilting operation not only removes the silt from the water channel to assist with water conveyance during high rainfall events, it also helps to provide locally sourced material with which to strengthen and raise the bank crest, helping us to protect land and property from flooding in the future.

 This short video is desilting work carried out on the Great Raveley Drain during 2019.